endless-sky/endless-sky/docs/readme-cmake.md

 ### Linux

-You will need at least CMake 3.21.
-You can get the latest version from the [offical website](https://cmake.org/download/).

-**Note**: If your distro does not provide up-to-date version of the needed libraries, you will need to tell CMake to build the libraries from source by passing `-DES_USE_SYSTEM_LIBRARIES=OFF` while configuring.

-If you use a reasonably up-to-date distro, then you can use your favorite package manager to install the needed dependencies.
+You can use your favorite package manager to install the needed dependencies.
+If you're using a slower moving distro like Ubuntu or Debian (or any derivatives thereof), make sure to use at least Ubuntu 22.04 LTS or Debian 12.
+If you are using an older version of those distributions, see the note below.

 <details>
 <summary>DEB-based distros</summary>